 Servings: 16 servings

-This Chocolate Chip Cake is 2 layers of moist and delicious white cake with mini chocolate chips in it.
+This Chocolate Chip Cake is two layers of moist and delicious white cake with mini chocolate chips in it.
 Double down on the mini chocolate chips and make this sweet chocolate chip buttercream frosting!
 Definitely a must-make for any small party or gathering!
-Makes 2, 8 inch cake layers

 Save this Recipe!